spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-resources-with-parent-child-relationships.md

 Glue API lets you create resources with parent-child relationships or, in other words, nested resources.
 To enable such relationship, you need to create a resource that implements `Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\ResourceWithParentPluginInterface`.

 Such a plugin routes requests from the parent resources to the correct child resource.
-This interface must be implemented together with `ResourceInterface`.
+This interface must be implemented together with `ResourceInterface` or with convention resource interface.

 The `ResourceInterface` interface provides only one method: `getParentResourceType`.
 The method must return the type of the immediate parent resource within the context in which the child resource is implemented.